-Medicare covers a great number services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
-Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in regular Medicaid benefits for the aged, blind and disabled (Medicaid ABD).
+Medicare covers many services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
+Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in regular Medicaid benefits for the aged, blind and disabled (ABD).

 In Iowa, Medicaid ABD covers comprehensive dental care, including diagnostic and preventive services, fillings, root canals, dentures and crowns.
 Some – but not all – enrollees have to pay a monthly premium for this coverage.

 Most Medicaid ABD enrollees in Iowa have transitioned to the Iowa Wellness Plan, which has a $1,000 annual benefit maximum for services that aren’t preventive, diagnostic or emergency in nature.
-That program requires some enrollees to pay premiums and satisfy “health behaviors” to receive full dental coverage.
+That program requires some enrollees to pay premiums and satisfy “healthy behaviors” to receive full dental coverage.

 Medicaid enrollees receive their dental benefits through the fee-for-service Medicaid program if they have a Medicaid spend-down, receive retroactive coverage, are enrolled in Program for All-Inclusive Care for the Elderly (PACE), or live in a nursing home.

 Medicaid ABD also covers a yearly eye exam and pays for a pair of eyeglasses every two years.
 (Eyeglasses are covered more frequently for enrollees with medical conditions impacting the eye.)

 Income eligibility: The income limit is $914 a month if single and $1,371 a month if married.